-Landscape attribute Sensitivity

-Overview The presence of the main A487 cutting across the west of this LCA introduces a human form which could indicate the landscape could accommodate further man-made structures.
+Landscape attribute Sensitivity Overview The presence of the main A487 cutting across the west of this LCA introduces a human form which could indicate the landscape could accommodate further man-made structures.
 In addition, the woodland and vegetation cover may indicate some structures could be hidden from view.
 However, its small scale, strong sense of peace and tranquility, strong visual relationship with Roch Castle, valued river habitats and species and archaeological remains all pose constraints to the development of wind turbines.

-Low Low- Moderate Moderate- High High

-Large turbines

-Medium turbines

-Small turbines

-Key sensitivities The main landscape attributes that would be sensitive to wind turbine developments are: Its small scale, intimate character.
+Low Low- Moderate Moderate Moderate- High High Large turbines Medium turbines Small turbines Key sensitivities The main landscape attributes that would be sensitive to wind turbine developments are: Its small scale, intimate character.
 The relative sense of tranquility and peacefulness.
 Strong visual relationship with Roch Castle as a prominent skyline feature.
 Views to sea from hilltops.
 Valued riparian habitats supporting species such as the otter.
-Important prehistoric remains

-Guidance Important prehistoric remains.
+Guidance otter.
+Important prehistoric remains.
 Large or medium scale turbines would not be appropriate in this landscape due to its small scale and tranquil character.
 Small scale turbines that are visually associated with existing groups of buildings and rationed within the landscape rather than concentrated in one particular area, will be most suited to this landscape.
 Avoid the close juxtaposition of different turbine designs and heights, aiming instead for a consistent height and design in any given area.
-Single small scale turbines are likely to be most appropriate where sensitively sited - e.g. near existing groups of buildings.
 Ensure that Roch Castle remains the dominant skyline feature, making sure that the siting of turbines does not conflict with this local landmark.

-turbines or related infrastructure.
+Use the area's woodlands to provide screening against any

 Maintain coastal views to and from St David's Headland and St Bride's Bay.
-Protect the area's valued semi-natural habitats and archaeological remains when considering the location of turbines and infrastructure.
-The National Park Authority should ensure that any wind turbine development located within this LCA does not sacrifice the essential integrity, coherence and character of the landscape or the special qualities of the National Park 15 .
+Protect the area's valued semi-natural habitats and archaeological remains when considering the location of turbines and infrastructure. • • The National Park Authority should ensure that any wind turbine development located within this LCA does not sacrifice the essential integrity, coherence and character of the landscape or the special qualities of the National Park 17 .
 Identify and take account of possible cross-boundary cumulative impacts associated with turbines outside the National Park.

-15 'Integrity' refers to how the landscape reads as a whole, whilst 'coherence' relates to how the individual components of the landscape connect together.
+17 'Integrity' refers to how the landscape reads as a whole, whilst 'coherence' relates to how the individual components of the landscape connect together.
 'Character' relates to the combination of essential landscape elements which make one landscape distinctive from another.